sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Interoperability is of utmost importance to ESDC and the GC.
 The key to interoperability is the use of well-established open standards and specifications.
-To ensure our digital sovereignty and guarantee a level playing-field, for all future IT developments ESDC will promote open standards and specifications that are implemented and distributed through OSS, and include this in its corporate intake, project and governance approaches.
+To ensure our digital sovereignty and guarantee a level playing field, for all future IT developments ESDC will promote open standards and specifications that are implemented and distributed through OSS, and include this in its corporate intake, project and governance approaches.

 The [Mandatory procedures for EA assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) include designing for cloud mobility and developing exit strategies to avoid vendor lock-in.
 It is critical for ESDC to ensure that IT Solutions remain highly flexible and adaptable to protect ESDC from the impacts of future changes while also minimizing the risks of those changes.